Atrial Fibrillation (AF)

 • In the context of renal impairment, apixaban is preferred

-• NB that warfarin is 1st line in valvular AF (i.e. AF with mechanical heart valve or moderate to severe aortic stenosis)
+• Warfarin is 1st line in valvular AF (i.e. AF with a mechanical heart valve or moderate to severe mitral stenosis)

 2nd line: warfarin